 After all, wouldn’t you prefer, better temperature regulation, abundant energy, a great night's sleep, happy moods, strong memory and to feel like you again?

-For more details, click here.
-You may like to join the waitlist as I have any exciting early bird promotion that the waitlist will hear about first.
+For more details, click here Menopause Makeover Program - Starting 1st of May 2023.
+You may like to join the waitlist as I have an exciting early bird promotion that the waitlist will hear about first.

 Stachenfeld NS.
 Hormonal changes during menopause and the impact on fluid regulation.
 Reprod Sci.
 2014;21(5):555-561. doi:10.1177/1933719113518992